Best Multimeter for Electronics Technician|Pro Reviews

 Safety and durability go hand in hand.
 If, for example, your multimeter can handle a high electric current, then it is just as safe as it is durable.

-From the best multimeter for electronics, you should probably have a rugged rubber surround around it that protects it from shock as well as wear and tear.
+From the multimeter for electronics technician, you should probably have a rugged rubber surround around it that protects it from shock as well as wear and tear.
 This saves you a great deal of trouble as far as repairing it is concerned.

 Some multimeters will come with a strap at the rear which you can use your wrist or on your hand.
 This, even though it may seem somewhat unnecessary is quite important since the odds of dropping the multimeter are much less.